ridowansarder/focus-deen/README.md

 # Focus Deen

-A **personal productivity & habit tracking system** built with **Next.js App Router**, designed to track daily study, programming, and religious habits (Namaz, Quran) with powerful weekly and monthly insights.
+A **personal productivity & habit tracking system** built with **Next.js App Router**, designed to track daily study, programming, and religious habits (Namaz, Quran) with powerful weekly and monthly [...]

+## Live Demo

+The app is deployed and available at: [Live Demo](https://focus-deen.vercel.app/)

 ---